 Group fitness classes tend to be a hot spot for rudeness.
 Not only are people vying for space and equipment, but there’s also a competitive vibe that tends to ignite bad manners.
 Avoid problems by steering clear of the following:

-Make room.
 Maren Stewart’s No. 1 pet peeve is when people stake a territory in class.
 “They act as if a certain portion of the floor is reserved for them and they shoot you dirty looks if you stand there,” says the Fort Wayne, Ind., resident.
-While it’s natural to want to use a particular space or machine, don’t get upset if someone else gets there first.
+While it’s natural to want to use a particular space or machine, don’t get upset when someone else gets there first.
 Just find another location and enjoy the change of scenery.
-Also, if space is limited, don’t lug all of your personal belongings into the studio; store them in a locker.
+Also, don’t bring all of your personal belongings into the studio; store them in a locker.

-Respect your instructor.
 Do you have to leave class 10 minutes early?
-Let the instructor know beforehand so she doesn’t worry that something’s wrong with you (or her).
+Let the instructor know beforehand so she doesn’t worry that something’s wrong with you (or him/her).

 In the Locker Room